ppwater01/meta-post/README.md

 ---

+> It is regrettably true that the fact that one such group exists kinda forecloses the possibility of others, since it is not reasonable to moderate a large number of such rooms.

+I understand how much more work it would be to moderate another room.
+However, since this room is new, there would most likely be little to no traffic.
+If the traffic gets by any means higher than low, perhaps this room will lighten the load on the existing room.

+---

 > You need to (1) articulate a clear vision for what you want the room to do, and (2) have a number of people you trust who want to take on ownership of the room and responsibility for its vision/purpose.

 For (1): RVRSO is a chat room where users can propose to reopen posts on Stack Overflow, including proposing to reopen their own post that have been closed.
 For (2): I have a number of people I trust, but unfortunately, none have yet agreed to take on ownership of the room *(I didn't ask anyone either)*.

 I believe that users will be more willing to take ownership of this room if enough people agree with my decision to open another chat room for the purpose described, hence I am dropping this meta post to get the community's approval before asking anyone to be a room owner.